NCAR/joai-project/web/docs/INSTALL.md

+# Installing jOAI

-Installation instructions for the jOAI web application software v@VERSION@.
+Installation instructions for the jOAI web application software.

 If you are upgrading from a previous version, see notes on upgrading below.